Earl Johnson (baseball): Army life

-Major League Baseball
+Baseball career

-Johnson's debut was on July 20, 1940.
-For eight years, Johnson pitched for the Boston Red Sox and the Detroit Tigers.
-He also pitched two years at Saint Mary's College of California and four years in the minor leagues (three at AAA).
-For over 44 years, he was associated with the Red Sox as a player and scout, and during his time, he was affiliated in signing some players such as Ted Bowsfield, Mike Garman and Steve Lyons.
-His final game was on June 3, 1951.
+Johnson's Major League Baseball debut was on July 20, 1940.
+During eight seasons, He pitched for the Boston Red Sox and the Detroit Tigers.
+He also pitched two years at Saint Mary's College of California and four years in the minor leagues (three at Triple-A).
+His final MLB game was on June 3, 1951.
+Nowlin then worked for the Red Sox as a west coast scout from 1953 to 1985 and during his time, he helped sign players such as Ted Bowsfield, Mike Garman and Steve Lyons.

+Personal life and death

+Johnson was married and had two children.
+He owned and operated a laundromat in the Ballard neighborhood of Seattle, Washington.

-At the age of 75, he died in Seattle, Washington.
+At the age of 75, he died in Seattle in 1994 after suffering a stroke.